 MCAP performance results have returned to pre-pandemic levels demonstrating a recovery from the learning loss, with economically disadvantaged and those with learning disabilities demonstrating the greatest disparities in scores.
 GCPS staff analyzes assessment data to determine specific needs of students and address them using the Rtl process.
 See Task 75.
 Title 1 funds are used to support additional teachers and target the needs of our economically disadvantaged students with schools being provided funds to support family involvement activities and hire additional staff to serve the needs of the population.
-GCPS partners with the Judy Center with collaborative early childhood classrooms with Head Start with early childhood personnel (PK - K) meeting four times annually under the direction of the Judy Center coordinator for training and collaborative efforts.
+GCPS partners with the Judy Center with collaborative early childhood classrooms with Head Start that includes early childhood personnel (PK - K) meeting four times annually under the direction of the Judy Center Coordinator for training and collaborative efforts.
 Aligning these programs to create common expectations for reading supports some of the early intervention and experiences needed for students with learning disabilities and those economically disadvantaged.
 In GCPS, students with learning disabilities are placed in general education classrooms with co-teaching methods as well as specially designed instruction and specific training was provided for 6 evidence-based strategies to support this model.
-GCPS is piloting the inclusion services for students enrolled in the Alternative Learning Outcomes program with an ALO staff member joining the student in the general education classroom with a full inclusion model for special education being implemented in the next school year.
-GCPS is working to increase parent involvement and provide parent training on how to support student learning in our Title 1 Schools.
+During the COVID-19 pandemic, GCPS prioritized students with disabilities as one of the first student populations to return to the building.
+Due to this prioritization, GCPS had a very limited number of students that required compensatory services.
+At this time, all compensatory services have been completed for students with disabilities to ensure learning loss was compensated to these students.
+In addition, GCPS prioritized students with disabilities for in-school tutoring opportunities and summer programming.